 IBANZ gives strength and support to Members enabling them to better meet their challenges and opportunities.

 IBANZ remains engaged with key insurers and the Insurance Council of New Zealand (ICNZ) to support the interests of brokers and their clients and act as a sounding board for those insurers where input is required.
 The relationship between insurers and brokers is obviously key to the success of both of these industry stakeholders.

-IBANZ are currently involved with a number of legislation reviews, Members can log in to see a summary of current papers here.
+IBANZ are currently involved with a number of legislation reviews, Members can log in to see a summary of current activity here.